All year round vegetable sowing and planting guide

 - Module sow chard towards the end of the month, otherwise you risk it going to seed too early

-- Late April is also the time for large module sowing (in a warm place or propagator) your main-crop cucumber, courgette, squash, sweetcorn that will be planted outside in June
+- Late April is also the time for large module sowing (in a warm place or propagator) your main-crop cucumber, courgette, squash, sweetcorn that will be planted outside in early June

 - Direct sow early varieties of carrots directly in the soil, be sure to protect them from carrot fly